CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab3.md

    ![](../../media/ex2-markdown.png)

-4. This will prompt GitHub Copilot to generate the following code in the image and produce a very simple, unstyled, but functional markdown editor.
+4. This will prompt GitHub Copilot to generate the following code in the image and produce a very simple, unstyled, but functional markdown editor.You can either Accept or Discard the suggestion the GitHub Copilot suggests.

    ![](../../media/ex2-markdown-output.png)